ktaylor63/southeast/site/content/articles/Not-even-Swamp-Ape-legend-deters-hunters-from-flocking-to-Lower-Suwannee-National-Wildlife-Refuge.md

 author: 'Dan Chapman, public affairs specialist'
 date: 2020-10-28T00:00:00.000Z
 tags:
-    - Swamp Ape
-    - Moth Man
+    - Florida
     - Halloween
-    - hunt
     - Hunting
-    - Florida
-    - Lower Suwannee National Wildlife Refuge
+    - 'Lower Suwannee National Wildlife Refuge'
+    - 'Moth Man'
+    - 'Suwannee River'
-    - Suwannee River
+    - 'Swamp Ape'
-    - Swanee River
+    - 'Swanee River'

-updated: 'October 26th, 2020'
+updated: 'October 30th, 2020'
 ---
 **Chiefland, Florida** – If ever there was a time to get out and into the woods and hunt, this pandemic-riven season is surely it.
 But beware the Swamp Ape.